Krishi-02/ChatApp/README.md

 # ChatApp
 # Project Overview
-This project is a web application built with Flask, designed to be chat app which has OPENAI API integrated with frontend of HTML, CSS and JS.
+This project is a web application built with Flask, designed to be chat app which has OPENAI API integrated with frontend of HTML, CSS, JS and TailwindCSS.
 # Requiremnts
 `pip install Flask firebase-admin pymongo`
 `npm install tailwindcss`